 Clinical Training in Pediatric Neuromuscular Medicine

-Led by Drs.
-Susan Iannaccone and Diana Castro, pediatric NM fellows will have the opportunity to interact with a wide variety of patients with NM diseases such as muscular dystrophy, spinal muscular atrophy, rare congenital myopathies, Charcot-Marie-Tooth disease, and myasthenia gravis.
+Led by Drs.Diana Castro and Susan Iannaccone, pediatric NM fellows will have the opportunity to evaluate patients with NM diseases such as muscular dystrophy, spinal muscular atrophy, rare congenital myopathies, Charcot-Marie-Tooth disease, myasthenia gravis, and other immune-mediated NM disorders.
 Patients are referred primarily from the North Texas region.
 The patient population totals about 650 unique patients aged 0-21 years.
-Besides clinics, there are five to six pediatric EMGs and two pediatric muscle biopsies done per week.
+Besides E/M clinics, there are five to six pediatric EMGs and two pediatric muscle biopsies done per week.
 In-patients are managed as consults.

 To learn more, contact:

 UT Southwestern uses Interfolio Dossier for the application process.

 Alternatively, applicants can also apply via the fellowship portal on American Association of Neuromuscular & Electrodiagnostic Medicine | Fellowships (AANEM).